victordomingos/NiceTelescopePlanner/README.md

 The "Detect By IP" feature works by issuing a basic HTTP request to a JSON web API at http://ip-api.com.

+The included images are from NASA and were selected from [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page), where they were made available as Public Domain.

 ## Did you find a bug or do you want to contribute?